 - Andrew Dornenburg and Karen Page, Culinary Artistry (Hoboken, NJ: John Wiley & Sons, Inc., 1996), p.
 159.

 Portuguese Pork Yields: 8-10 servings.
-Total prep time: 1 day plus 4 hours/ inactive prep time-for marinating: 1 day/ active prep time: 30 min/ cooking time: 3 1/2 hr.
+Inactive prep time for marinating: 1 day/ active prep time: 30 min/ cooking time: 3 1/2 hr.

 4 lb pork loin roast

-1 cup cider vinegar (Trader Joe’s carries an inexpensive raw version, which has great health benefits.)
+1 c cider vinegar (Trader Joe’s carries an inexpensive raw version, which has great health benefits.)

-1 cup sliced green olives (May serve additional in a bowl at table.)
+1 c sliced green olives (May serve additional in a bowl at table.)

 Baked yams (Yams and sweet potatoes are different varieties of the same vegetable, they are interchangeable.)